eleniel-mocna/PipeWeb/README.md

 ## More things that should be added

+- Add support for scheduling starts
+- Add support for killing processes
 - Bring back multi-layer file manager
 - Apply predictions for K layers of the file manager
 - Add auto-refreshes to RUNs